-1. The children were jump on the trampoline.
-2. The autumn leaves are fall from the trees.
-3. She was cheer on her birthday.
-4. The kitten is play 5.
-Her painting was colour .
-6. The school play was wonder 7.
-Spiderman is fear He couldn't do his homework because it was not understand .
-9. He was care and failed the test.
-10. He kick the ball hard.
+The children were jump on the 2.
+The autumn leaves are fall from trampoline. the trees.
+She was cheer on her birthday.
+The kitten is play 3.
+The school play was wonder Her painting was colour He couldn't do his homework because it Spiderman is fear 7. was not understand He kick and failed the test.
+10. 9.
+He was care the ball hard.
 11. It was a wood table.
 12. You must be care in the traffic.